grscheller/pythonic-fp/README.md

 # PyPI Pythonic FP Namespace Projects

-Collection of Functional Programming (FP) oriented Python libraries.
+Collection of Functional Programming (FP) oriented Python libraries which endeavor to be Pythonic.
-While taking a functional programming approach, these packages endeavor to remain Pythonic.

 Pythonic FP is a hobby project, but the maintainer is serious about its quality.